 When acquiring skills as adults, we don’t have the luxury of so much time to spare.
 Based on my personal experience, the older I get, the number of things I want to master seems to be growing exponentially.

 With so much to learn and so little time, it’s no longer only the question of choosing what to learn.
-We have to start investing time and effort into optimising the ways in which we learn.
+We have to start investing time and effort into optimizing the ways in which we learn.

 How we fall for “foolproof” fads